top of page

 Camping Pillow - compressible so it takes up less space when you are packing up.
 Some pillows can also be blown up; a reminder to take deep breaths.

 Container to wash dishes - candidly we've used the plastic bin that we were given after giving birth as our camping sink!
 It's a perfect size.
-Bring soap and a sponge.
+I've repurchased from Target and I believe it's classed a sink basin.
+Bring eco soap and a sponge.

 Food - It's helpful to have food packed in a closable container.
 That way no squirrels, crows, raccoons, etc get to your food.
 Also, easy clean up to just throw a lid on it and throw it in the car.
 I have kept menus and cooking simple when we were starting out: